bkil/freedom-fighters/en/server/backend-optional-portal-search.md

 * It would be desirable to at least index 2-grams.
 * Detect whether certain phrases are prone to misspelling with regards to one word, two words and hyphenated form.
 Weekly connect them during indexing or lookup if yes.
 * Insert word pairs within up to 5 words of distance as near-pairs
+* Insert word pairs within the same document as co-occurring pairs if the result set of a single word would be too large
 * OpenStreetMap key-value tags

 ### Alternatives